Symmatiq/obzervable-react-site/README.md

 ## Overview

 This website showcases Obzervable's data observability platform, highlighting key features such as domain-driven design, data mesh support, and event-driven architecture.
-The site includes multiple pages for products, solutions, pricing, careers, and more.
+The site includes multiple pages for features, solutions, pricing, careers, and more.

 ## Tech Stack